Skip to Content

 Jennifer Esteen, a psychiatric nurse and Vice President of Organizing for SEIU 1021, at City Hall on April 20, 2026.
 Photo: Joel Rosenblatt / Gazetteer SF

 DPH is still left with a $40 million shortfall.
 In response to Lurie’s demand that Tsai figure out a way to make up the difference, DPH is eliminating 120 positions, seven of them through layoffs.
-To avoid more layoffs, DPH has left vacancies and undertaken a “rebalancing of workload” and an “organizational restructuring,” as the euphemisms would have it, that moves some employees to new jobs.
+To avoid more layoffs, DPH has left vacancies unfilled, and undertaken a “rebalancing of workload” and an “organizational restructuring,” as the euphemisms would have it, that move some employees to new jobs.

 Following his presentation, Tsai listened to more than 100 speakers’ objections to the cuts and closures, including statements from the elderly, teenagers, new mothers, union members, workers at nonprofits, and DPH employees.

-Esteeen, who was the first to speak, made a rousing case that DPH is failing to prioritize San Francisco’s most vulnerable residents.
+Esteen, who was the first to speak, made a rousing case that DPH is failing to prioritize San Francisco’s most vulnerable residents.

 In an interview with Gazetteer SF, Esteen said SEIU will continue to protest layoff notices and the clinic closures until Lurie submits his budget to the Board of Supervisors on June 1.
 The union will continue to be a public presence and push for Measure D, she said.